KxSystems/docs/docs/basics/peach.md

 ### Number of cores/secondary threads

-A vector with _n_ items peached with function `f` with _s_ slaves on _m_ cores is distributed such that threads are preassigned which items they will be responsible for processing, e.g. for 9 jobs over 4 threads, thread \#0 will be assigned elements 0, 4, 8; if each job takes the same time to complete, then the total execution time of jobs will be quantized according to \#jobs _mod_ \#cores, i.e. with 4 cores, 12 jobs should execute in a similar time as 9 jobs (assuming \#slaves≥\#cores).
+A vector with _n_ items peached with function `f` with _s_ secondary processes on _m_ cores is distributed such that threads are preassigned which items they will be responsible for processing, e.g. for 9 jobs over 4 threads, thread \#0 will be assigned elements 0, 4, 8; if each job takes the same time to complete, then the total execution time of jobs will be quantized according to \#jobs _mod_ \#cores, i.e. with 4 cores, 12 jobs should execute in a similar time as 9 jobs (assuming \#secondary processes≥\#cores).

 ### Sockets and handles